double-a-stories/tweego-bin/README.md

 * Builds are only available for x64 and x84 Windows, macOS, and Linux.
     * If you're on an ARM64 Mac, you'll either need to build Tweego from source, or try running this in `x86_64` mode.
 * The executable on Windows will be named `tweego` instead of `tweego.exe`.
 Not sure if this actually works there yet.
+* Stream-based unzipping is unexpectedly slow on some platforms.
+    * Might be wise to fully download the file, then unzip.

 ### License